kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_ruler.md

 2. Set the value to 1 and click 'OK'.
 3. Open the Ruler tool and measure 1 inch or 1 centimeter on a physical ruler.
 4. Open Settings > Ruler > Ruler scale.
-5. Enter what Trail Sense measured for 1 inch or 1 centimeter and click 'OK'.
+5. Enter what Ocean Sense measured for 1 inch or 1 centimeter and click 'OK'.

-For example, if Trail Sense reported 1.5 cm when you measured 1 cm on the ruler, enter 1.5 as the ruler scale.
+For example, if Ocean Sense reported 1.5 cm when you measured 1 cm on the ruler, enter 1.5 as the ruler scale.

 ## Quick action
 You can enable the Ruler quick action in the settings for the desired tab.